 There are other techniques and algorithms in the imblearn library, check this library to solve imbalanced dataset problems.

-We should use these techniques carefully because they process data.
+We should use these techniques carefully because they manipulate data.

 imbalanced-learn is a python package offering a number of re-sampling techniques commonly used in datasets showing…